marsdrums/ReSTIR-reworking/README.md

 1) Gather a random sample - The sampling strategy depends on the context in which ReSTIR is used - in full fledgeg ray tracing rendering, samples are taken by raytracing the scene geometry.
 The PDF used for drawing these initial samples can be anything, althoug the original ReSTIR paper suggests using uniform sampling.

 2) Assign a weight to the sample - The weighting is performed considering the BxDF of the shaded point, its albedo value, and the sample's color (in ReSTIR used for computing direct illumination, the squared distance from the shaded point to the sample is also taken into account).
-Wheighting is perfomed like this:
+Weighting is perfomed as follows:

 $$
 	e = x_{alb} * f_r(\mathbf{x}, \omega_o, \omega_i) L_i(\mathbf{x}, \omega_i) \cos(\theta_i) / PDF